KevinAst/MyWeb/FireWithin/Leviticus.md

 <script type="text/javascript" src="utils.js"></script>

-You could sum up the book of Leviticus with God’s repeated command:
-“Be holy, as I am holy.”
+Leviticus can be summed up with God’s repeated command: “Be holy, as I am holy.”
 Leviticus is a book of laws, but it’s also a book of worship.
 This book is filled with details on how the people of God should live, eat, sacrifice, celebrate, and more.

 ### At a Glance